jthack/hydeout/_posts/2025-02-25-how-to-hack-ai-apps.md

 **A Key Prompt Injection Nuance**

-There is one fairly confusing thing about prompt injection, which is why this section had to come before the attack scenarios below. **Prompt Injection can be a vulnerability itself OR it can simply be the "delivery mechanism" for more traditional web application vulnerabilities**.
+There is one fairly confusing thing about prompt injection, which is why this section had to come before the attack scenarios below.
+> "Prompt Injection can be a vulnerability itself, or it can simply be the delivery mechanism for more traditional web application vulnerabilities."

 Keep an eye out for this below, and I'll make it clear when it comes up.

 ### AI App Responsibility Model